Best Kale Minestrone Soup Recipe

 - Heat the oil in a large pot over medium-high heat.
 Add the onion, garlic, and carrots and let them cook, stirring occasionally, until the carrots and onion start to brown, about 10 minutes.
 Add the tomato paste and cook it until it is sweet smelling and starts to darken, about 3 minutes.1 tablespoon olive oil, 1 medium onion, 3 cloves garlic, 2 large carrots, 5.5 ounce can tomato paste

 - Add the vegetable broth, potatoes, celery, zucchini, black pepper, oregano, and thyme to the pot.
 Pour the juice from the tomatoes into the pot then use your hands to crush the whole tomatoes before adding them to the pot.
-If you're using the parmesan rinds, add them to the pot now.
-Bring the pot to a boil then reduce the heat to low, cover the pot, and simmer for 20 minutes.4 cups vegetable broth, 3 medium red potatoes, 2 stalks celery, 1 zucchini, 1 teaspoon each: oregano, thyme, black pepper, 28 ounce can whole tomatoes
+If you’re using the parmesan rinds, add them to the pot now.
+Bring the pot to a boil then reduce the heat to low, cover the pot, and simmer for 20 minutes.4 cups vegetable broth, 3 medium red potatoes, 2 stalks celery, 1 zucchini, 1 teaspoon EACH: oregano, thyme, and black pepper, 28 ounce can whole tomatoes

 - While the soup simmers, make the pesto.
 Add all the pesto ingredients to a small food processor and pulse until mostly smooth.2 ounces basil, 2 ounces parsley, ¼ cup pine nuts, 2 tablespoons olive oil, Juice from ½ lemon, 2 tablespoons parmesan cheese OR nutritional yeast